tutek1/DTLabs/02_Player/lab02.md

 ### How to jump?
-Jumping can be implemented in many different ways and it always depends on the game, that we are making.
+Jumping can be implemented in many different ways and it always depends on the game that we are making.
 One way is to apply a **continuous force** while the player is holding the jump button (for a limited time), which makes the jump very responsive.
 Another, simpler way, which we will implement, is to apply an **instant force** as the jump.

 ### Jump Function Code
 #### Jump Force
-To apply the jump force we will simply set the the `velocity.y` to the value.
+To apply the jump force we will simply set the `velocity.y` to the value.
 Like this:
 ```GDScript
 velocity.y = jump_force
 ```

 However, this just sets the force every frame.
 We want to set it only when certain **conditions** are met.
-We will structure the function in a way, where we will first check all the conditions, return if they are not met and then apply the jump force.
+We will structure the function in a way, where we will first check all the **conditions**, **return** if they are not met and then **apply** the jump force.

 #### Input
 The first condition will be if the player has just pressed the jump button.
-In Godot there is a neat function `Input.is_action_just_pressed()` for it, which will tell us just that.
+In Godot there is a neat function `Input.is_action_just_pressed()`, which will tell us just that.
 So the first condition will look like:
 ```GDScript
 if not Input.is_action_just_pressed("jump"): return
 ```
 > aside positive
-> - ` Input.is_action_just_pressed()` tests if the action was pressed this frame.
+> - ` Input.is_action_just_pressed()` tests if the action has begun between the last and the current frame.
-> - `Input.is_action_pressed()` tests if the action.
+> - `Input.is_action_pressed()` tests if the action is pressed.

 #### Ground
-If you play the game now, you might notice, that you can jump as many times as you want, even in the air.
+If you play the game now, you might notice that you can jump as many times as you want, even in the air.
 So the second condition we would like to check is if we are on the ground.
-Luckily `CharacterBody3D` provides is with a function called `is_on_floor()`, which tells us exactly that.
+Luckily `CharacterBody3D` provides us with a function called `is_on_floor()`, which tells us exactly that.
 The condition will look like this:

 ```GDScript
 if not is_on_floor(): return
 ```

 > aside positive
 > Some of you might be wondering if calling the `is_on_floor()` every frame is hindering our performance in any way.
-Well, since Godot is open-source, we can check the [Source Code](https://github.com/godotengine/godot/blob/master/scene/3d/physics/character_body_3d.cpp#L633), and see what is happening behind the scenes.
+Well, since Godot is **open-source**, we can check the [Source Code](https://github.com/godotengine/godot/blob/master/scene/3d/physics/character_body_3d.cpp#L633), and see what is happening behind the scenes.
 >
 > Looking at the source code, we can see that it only returns a boolean `collision_state.floor`, so no expensive computation is happening here :)

-#### Full function
+#### Full `_jump()` function
 The fully implemented jumping function should look like this:
 ```GDScript
 func _jump() -> void: